 The OPC is a scientific council currently composed of seven members chosen among people with expertise in a field directly related to the Observatory’s mandate.
 Other selection criteria include complementary expertise in relevant knowledge areas and gender diversity.
 Current members’ areas of expertise range from climate modelling to climate economics and finance, economic geography and political science, multi-criteria analysis and life cycle assessment, biochemistry and systems science.
 Four members are based in Luxembourg and three members are based abroad.
 For more details on the experts, see Annex I. Members are appointed for a 5-year term in addition to their main job elsewhere and have an annual budget from the state budget7.

-A Secretariat supports the mission of the TPO with two other highly qualified experts in greenhouse gas (GHG) projections, climate policy and environmental regulation.
+A Secretariat supports the mission of the OPC with two other highly qualified experts in greenhouse gas (GHG) projections, climate policy and environmental regulation.
 The Ministry of Environment hosts the Secretariat.
-The OPC Board consists of the Chair, Vice-Chair and Secretariat.
+The OPC Board consists of the President, Vice-President and Secretariat.